Pitch invasion: Other conference penalties

-Other conferences have similar bylaws; in some conferences, the rule is reset to zero after five years without a field storming, and the fine is doubled in the event that a player or official is injured as a result of the invasion.

-However, more recently, some conferences have begun cracking down on stormings in all sports.
+Other conferences have similar bylaws; in some conferences, the rule is reset to zero after five years without a field storming, and the fine is doubled in the event that a player or official is injured as a result of the invasion; however, some conferences have begun cracking down on stormings in all sports.

 Tearing down the goalposts

 There has long been a tradition in American football – primarily in college football – under which fans celebrating a major victory will tear down the goalposts on the field after the game.
 No one knows for certain when or how the tradition started.
 The Boston Public Library has in its collection a photograph of fans tearing down a goal post in 1940.

-Tearing down the goalposts can be dangerous, however, as people can be injured or killed by a falling goal post.
+Tearing down the goalposts can be dangerous, as people can be injured or killed by a falling goal post.
 Persons who sit or hang on the goalposts while they are being pulled down can be injured if they fall off or if they land hard on the ground when the goalposts collapse.
 Camera equipment from a game broadcaster attached to the goalposts results in another injury possibility.
 These dangers can create legal implications for the schools, the localities, and the venues where the games occur.

 In Massachusetts, there is a state statute that specifically prohibits the unauthorized tearing down of goalposts on a football field.
 Chapter 266, Section 104A of the Massachusetts General Laws provides: "Whoever willfully and without right destroys, injures or removes a goal post on a football field shall be punished by a fine of not less than fifty nor more than two hundred dollars."
 The Massachusetts state legislature enacted the statute in 1960 in response to a tragedy that occurred the previous year.
 On 26 November 1959 (Thanksgiving Day that year), a 14-year-old girl in Foxborough, Jane Puffer, was hit on the head by a falling goal post.
 She had been part of a crowd that was on the field after the conclusion of a high school football game while a group of fans was tearing down a goal post.
 The steel goal post suddenly toppled to the ground, and Puffer was hit as she was apparently trying to push another girl out of its way.
 She died of her injuries the next day.
 The state legislature enacted the statute the following year, and the law has remained unchanged ever since.